hassio-addons/addon-appdaemon3/README.md

 **Note**: _Adding many packages will result in a longer start-up time for the add-on._

+#### Option: `init_commands`

+Customize your environment even more with the `init_commands` option.
+Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

 ## AppDaemon and HADashboard configuration

 This add-on does not configure the AppDaemon or HADashboard for you.